ewancoder/tyr-ops/docker.md

 ## Networking

+### Creating an overlay network

+- `docker network create --driver overlay --attachable --internal networkname`
+  - you can also specify `--opt encrypted`, however it adds additional overhead/setup needed, and since we are running our Swarm cluster on already encrypted WireGuard mesh - we don't need it

 ### Setting up aliases for a specific service

 Let's assume you deploy a stack with a service `my-seq` from folder `my-stack-name`, so now you have a service `my-stack-name_my-seq`.
 But you want other services to talk to it by the `seq` name.
 This can be achieved with the use of aliases within a network.